Lady Gaga dazzles at MTV Video Music Awards, which honor Mariah Carey, Ricky Martin and Ozzy

 In her earlier remarks, Gaga stressed the deeper meaning of artistry.

-“Being an artist is an attempt to connect the souls of people all over the world,” she said.
+“Being an artist is an attempt to connect the souls of people all over the world,” said Gaga, who later performed “Abracadabra” and “The Dead Dance,” a single from the Netflix series “Wednesday.”
 “Being an artist is a discipline and craft into reaching someone’s heart where it grows its roots, reminding them to dream.
 Being an artist is a responsibility to smile, dance, cry.”

-She dedicated the award to her fans and paid homage to her partner, Michael Polansky.
+She dedicated the award to her fans and paid homage to her fiancé, Michael Polansky, who co-executive produced her latest album "Mayhem."

 “Creating with you has been a beautiful thing,” she said.